MdRaihanSobhan/CSE-108--CPP--Object-Oriented-Programming-Sessional/README.md

 # CSE108 | c++ | Object Oriented Programming Sessional

 - The course, CSE 108 - OOP is divided into 2 parts.
 In this course, OOP is taught in two different programming languages.
 The first part is using c++, and the second part is using Java.
 This repository contains all the resources, assignments, and practice sessions of the first part of the course.
+You can find the resources of the second part of the course in the repository [CSE108-Java-OOP](https://github.com/MdRaihanSobhan/CSE-108-Java---Object-Oriented-Programming-Sessional)

 Have a look at the [`course outline`](/Course%20Outline.pdf)